babit56/rns-seed-predictor/README.md

 # Rabbit & Steel Seed Predictor

 Have you ever wondered what items/shops/fights a seed has?
 Wonder no longer!
-Thanks to some solid reverse engineering by the [RnS discord](https://discord.com/invite/mns), the main elements of the RNG used to generate a run can and has now been implemented in Rust.
+Thanks to some solid reverse engineering by the [Rabbit & Steel Discord](https://discord.com/invite/mns), the main elements of the RNG used to generate a run can and has now been implemented in Rust.
 This has previously been done in GML, which this code is mostly based on.

 ## Usage

 ```sh
 # Print out possible commandline arguments